DonAdam2/webpack-react-typescript-boilerplate/README.md

 ## Configuring Prettier

-This build relies on [Prettier formatter](https://prettier.io/) to enforce a code style.
-And [ESLint](https://eslint.org/) for identifying problematic patterns found in JavaScript code.
+This build relies on [Prettier formatter](https://prettier.io/) to enforce code style.
+And [ESLint](https://eslint.org/) for identifying problematic patterns found in the code.

 - Setting up prettier: